Dave-MK/legends-of-asgard/README2.md

 - add accessability report with [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/);
 - improve the quality of the commit messages (I am aware that some of them are not very clear and not meeting the standards and will improve them in the future);
 - add fully functional contact form.
+- Add opt-in form for email addresses or incorporate this into the contact form via a checkbox.
+- Add the external links to God wikis for more reputable source referencing.

 ---
 ## Credits